rohithbaggu56-dot/suriata-sentinel-integraion/README.md

 - Severity: Medium (scanning + failed auth, no breach)
 - Status: Closed – Benign Positive (expected for exposed honeypot)
 - If this was production: Escalate to network team for blocking

 ---

+## 🛡️ SOC Perspective (What Would Be Done in Real Environment)

+- Identified scanning behavior and brute force attempts
+- Correlated alerts with MITRE ATT&CK techniques (T1110, T1190)
+- Determined no successful compromise occurred
+- Recommended blocking attacker IPs at NSG/firewall level
+- Suggested enabling account lockout policies and restricting exposed services

+This lab simulates how raw alerts are converted into actionable SOC investigations.

+---